vinsan/pcpc/2017/pi/README.md

-# Finding PI using MPI collective operations
+# Finding PI using MPI

 Project of Parallel and Concurrent Programming on the Cloud course.
 Professor: Vittorio Scarano